markprisacaru/pushercoins/README.md

 This app demonstrates how to use ReactJS, Pusher, and Service Worker to build a realtime PWA.

 [View tutorial](https://pusher.com/tutorials/pwa-react)
+Open this link for to view the app

 ## How to run this app